chmouel/openshift4-nightly-reinstall/README.md

   - `%REGISTRY_TOKEN%`: the registry token you get from https://try.openshift.com/
   - `%SSH_KEY%` is your public SSH key.

-* Add a `local.sh` at the top dir with your profile name to gpg key in bash hashtable, i.e:
+* Add a `local.sh` at the top dir with your profile name to gpg key in bash hashtable and the WEB variable pointing to your local apache root (or subdir), i.e:

 ```bash
 declare -A PROFILE_TO_GPG=(